divstechnologydev/moveo-analytics-android/README.md

 ### Initialize

-Initialization should be done early in your application lifecycle, typically in your Application class or main Activity.
+Initialization should be done early in your application lifecycle, typically in your Application class or main Activity - or any other entry point of your choice.

 ```java
 import one.moveo.androidlib.MoveoOne;